GK-Hynes/freeCodeCamp-Algorithms/README.md

 ## Basic Algorithms

+- Convert Celsius to Fahrenheit
-* Reverse a String
+- Reverse a String
-* Factorialize a Number
+- Factorialize a Number
-* Check for Palindromes
+- Check for Palindromes
-* Find the Longest Word in a String
+- Find the Longest Word in a String
-* Title Case a Sentence
+- Title Case a Sentence
-* Return the Largest Numbers in Arrays
+- Return the Largest Numbers in Arrays
-* Confirm the Ending
+- Confirm the Ending
-* Repeat a String
+- Repeat a String
-* Truncate a String
+- Truncate a String
+- Finders Keepers
+- Boo Who
-* Chunky Monkey
+- Chunky Monkey
-* Slasher Flick
+- Slasher Flick
-* Mutations
+- Mutations
+- Slice and Splice
-* Falsy Bouncer
+- Falsy Bouncer
-* Seek and Destroy
+- Seek and Destroy
-* Where Do I Belong?
+- Where Do I Belong?
-* Caesar's Cipher
+- Caesar's Cipher